tylertitsworth/5th-age-srd/Classes/Druid.md

 ##### Champion Feat

 You lose the druid’s Nature Talking class feature.
-Instead, you gain Speak with Dead (see 13 True Ways) as a bonus spell.
+Instead, you gain [Speak with Dead](./Necromancer.md#speak-with-dead) as a bonus spell.

 ##### Epic Feat